yzhang-gh/vscode-markdown/README.md

 - Automatically show preview side-by-side when openning a markdown file
 - ...

-These depend on the feedback and requests.
+These depend on the feedback and user requests.

 # Feedback